Mac Cocker: Radio career

-Personal life
+Personal life and death

+Cocker married art student Christine Connolly and they had a son, Jarvis, and a daughter, Saskia.
+In 1970, Cocker walked out on the family, who woke up one morning to find a note that he had left them.
+He moved to Sydney, Australia.

-In 1998, Jarvis Cocker and his sister Saskia flew to Australia to meet and reconcile with their estranged father.
+In 1998, Jarvis and Saskia flew to Australia to meet and reconcile with their estranged father.
 In 2006, Jarvis maintained that he had forgiven him although they did not stay in contact, saying "I don't feel any bitterness towards him at all.
 I feel sorry for him."

 Cocker died in Darwin on 3 June 2016 after a long illness.